 <element name="documentation"> <complexType> <choice> <element ref="xhtml:p"/> <element ref="xhtml:div"/> </choice> </complexType> </element>

 Easy, right?
 I completed the schema, validated the W3C XML Schema code itself without trouble, and then tried to validate an instance document using XSV.
 I got an explosion of validation errors, all from what seemed to be the XHTML 1.1 schema itself; listserve and newsgroup messages on the topic seemed to indicate that this problem has been around a while.
 I tried to find variants of the schema published elsewhere, but the only one I could dig up was based on a draft version of W3C XML Schema.

 Although the XHTML working group has moved on to XHTML 2.0, my understanding is that the finished work for 1.1 is in the DTD, while Modularization of XHTML in XML Schema is still just a W3C working draft as of 9 December 2002.
 I've written the lead author of the specification and at the time of writing have yet to hear back.
 I think the lesson for anyone applying Composition is to be very careful about choosing stable specifications.
 Don't make assumptions about the availability of a compliant W3C XML Schema for any incomplete specification until you've tested it yourself.
 The flip-side of being able to rely upon someone else to define the elements for your problem domain is that you have to depend upon them.

 For now the test schema for TLX has the XHTML import commented out and the documentation tag is declared more simply as:

 <element name="documentation" type="string"/>

-Schema to prevent duplication in our new schema.
-First we
+inheritance in XML Schema to prevent duplication in our new schema.
+First we define

-we don't want any elements that directly use this type, just
+because we don't want any elements that directly use this type, just derived types:

 <complexType name="documentableType" abstract="true"> <sequence minOccurs="0"> <element ref="tlx:documentation"/> </sequence> </complexType>